-Liberia, West Africa has a population of about 4 million.
-The native language is English as Liberia derives from "Liberty" which means freedom.
-As the capital, "Monrovia" is named after the 5th U.S. president, James Monroe.
-An exciting fact about Liberia is that Ellen Johnson Sirleaf is the Liberian president who is the first female president in Africa!
-According to GirlUp, in Liberia, more than 40% of girls ages 10-14 have never gone to school.
-Unfortunately young girls fall victim of the most frequently reported crime in Liberia, rape.
+Liberia, West Africa has a population of about 4 million people.
+The official language is English - the name Liberia derives from "Liberty" meaning freedom.
+Liberia's current president (and Nobel Laureate) Ellen Johnson Sirleaf is the first female head of state in Africa!
+Liberia is celebrating a decade of peace after a 14-year civil war from 1989 to 2003 greatly destroyed the country.
+According to GirlUp, more than 40% of Liberian girls ages 10-14 have never gone to school.
+Unfortunately, young girls fall victim to the most frequently reported crime in Liberia, rape.
 Before the war in 1989, Liberia had over 2,400 schools.
 After 2003, Liberia only had about 480 remaining.

 When a girl in the developing world receives 7 or more years of education, she marries 4 years later and has 2.2 fewer children.